sayedhany/simple_shell/README.md

-0x16-simple-shell
+# what is this project about?
+a basic implementation of the shell using knowledge of c programming language, shell script and shell behaviors this project is a task provided by alx africa

 # How to use?
-type ./hsh in your cmd
+type in your cmd
+`$ ./hsh`

 # functions used
 1. access